 - United States history, and citizenship, including a study of the town, state, and federal governments.

-2. Be prepared to attend an annual portfolio review meeting.
+2. You may be asked to attend to annual portfolio review meeting.
+This is optional.

 Please note: The information on this page has been reviewed by an attorney, but it should not be taken as legal advice specific to your individual situation.